-Laurens is Professor at the Knowledge, Technology and Innovation Group of Wageningen University, The Netherlands, of which he has been part since 2002.
+Laurens is Professor of Agrifood Innovation and Transition at the Knowledge, Technology and Innovation Group of Wageningen University, The Netherlands, of which he has been part since 2002.
 He obtained his PhD from the same university and is an internationally recognized expert in the field of agricultural innovation studies, doing social science research on various topics such as:

 - Institutional change in research and advisory organizations;